 - Bumping is poor etiquette!
 It's like jumping into the front of the line, which just upsets people.
 Bumping will not get your question answered faster--volunteers look for threads that only have one (1) post, but if you bump your thread, you immediately increase the post count to two (2) and that makes it harder to find an unanswered thread.
 Volunteers often use the no-replies list to look for posts without answers.
 If you bump your post, it will be removed from that list.

 - If your original question gets answered, don't use the same post to ask a different question.
 It may not get answered, since your post title won't match what you are currently needing help with.
 Create a new topic for your new question.

 - Follow-up with Your Solutions

 - If you find a solution to the problem, whether elsewhere or through these Forums, please post the solution so others can benefit from this collective pool of knowledge.
-You cared enough to post your problem, so, consider it a small way to "give back" to the Forums by posting the final solution.
 There's nothing more disheartening than finding that thread where someone has the same problem you're having but seeing the "Nevermind, I found the solution, thanks."

 Forum Fair Use Policy

 To ensure the best experience for all WordPress members, we ask that you observe the following guidelines regarding the "fair use" of the WordPress Support Forums.

 - It is very difficult to hold a 'conversation' in a forum setting and the forums are not the appropriate place for starting topics unrelated to support issues.

 - Volunteers give of their time and expertise to answer your questions.
 They are not paid or rewarded in any way, except by the occasional thank you.
 Be nice to them and they will be nice to you.
 And if you have a good experience and want to share your expertise and time, consider becoming a Support Forum Volunteer yourself.

 - Spam, Unwanted Links, Advertising, and Inappropriate Items Will Be Deleted